GWCustom/bfabric-web-apps/README.md

 ## About The Project

-The `bfabric-web-app` is a Python library published on PyPI, designed to simplify the creation of web applications that interact with Bfabric.
-It abstracts much of the complexity involved in connecting with the Bfabric API, enabling developers to focus on building custom functionality.
-Bfabric Web Apps are modular satellite applications designed to extend the functionality of the Bfabric Laboratory Information Management System (LIMS).
+The `bfabric-web-app` is a Python library published on PyPI, designed to simplify the creation of web applications that interact with B-Fabric.
+It abstracts much of the complexity involved in connecting with the B-Fabric API, enabling developers to focus on building custom functionality.
+B-Fabric Web Apps are modular satellite applications designed to extend the functionality of the B-Fabric Laboratory Information Management System (LIMS).
 These web apps facilitate seamless integration, data visualization, and advanced functionalities for managing scientific experiments and data.

 Key Features:
-- **Dynamic Integration**: Build applications that integrate directly with Bfabric via its API.
+- **Dynamic Integration**: Build applications that integrate directly with B-Fabric via its API.
 - **Data Validation**: Ensure high data integrity through advanced error-checking mechanisms.
 - **Custom Dashboards**: Create custom dashboards for visualizing and managing data.
 - **Streamlined Workflows**: Simplify and enhance workflows for researchers and lab managers.